-What Are WFP School Meals?
+What is School Feeding?

-In-school meals Children are provided with breakfast, lunch or both while in school.
-Meals can be prepared at the school, in the community or be delivered from centralized kitchens.
-Some programmes provide complete meals, while others provide fortified, highenergy biscuits or nutritious snacks, such as date bars.
+In-School Meals and Snacks: Children are provided with breakfast, lunch, or both, while in school.
+Meals are either prepared at the school, in the community or are delivered from centralised kitchens.
+Some programmes provide complete meals, while others provide fortified foods such as rice or nutritious snacks, high-energy biscuits or date bars.
 As often as possible, food is procured locally.

-Take-home Food for Education Families receive food and/or cash rations on the condition that their children attend school regularly.
-In-school meals, combined with these transfers, help lower drop-out rates and bring more out-of-school children to the classroom.
+Take-home Incentives: Families receive food and/or cash rations on the condition that their children attend school regularly.
+In-school meals, combined with these transfers, help to lower drop-out rates and bring more out-of-school children to the classroom.